 - Ideal charging temperatures: 0°C – 40°C (32°F – 104°F)

 NOTE: Use the highlighted voltage set points when charge equipment is supplied with a temperature sensor.
 Set at 4mV/ºC/Cell...(+/- 96mV per ºC from a 25ºC Delta - 48V System) Higher or lower settings may cause incorrect adjustments in charge voltage.
 Without a temperature sensor, charge settings must be adjusted manually based on the battery temperature when in use, not just ambient temperatures.

 NOTE: The ideal float voltage is the lowest voltage setting that will maintain the battery at full charge.

 Re-Bulk Voltage: This setting determines the battery bank voltage may drop between a Float and Bulk charge.
 It may be set at personal preference.
 For assistance and recommendation, please refer to the charge controller manufacturer for instruction and detailed information on this setting.

-The most important part of the charge cycle is the Absorption charge.
+Absorption Time: The most important part of the charge cycle is the Absorption charge.
 The Bulk charge phase recharges the battery bank to an 80% level.
 The Absorption charge phase completes the charging cycle, during which charge resistance increases.
 Most chargers on the market have a timer that allows the user to adjust the duration for the required time to return the battery to full charge.
 To set the correct time, a simple calculation is used.
 With the help of the 20 AH capacity and charge current, you may calculate the remaining charge time required for the battery bank to reach 100% state of charge (SOC) using the following equation: